zarf-dev/zarf/examples/game/README.md

-# Zarf Game - Doom in the Cluster!
+# Doom in the Cluster!

 This example provides the basis for Zarf's [Doom Walkthrough](../../docs/13-walkthroughs/2-deploying-doom.md) tutorial.
 It deploys Doom into the cluster and provides an easy way to connect and play the game.